The mind often recasts antipathy as inability – what it doesn’t want to do, it presents as if it can’t do

 - What happens when we get down to doing difficult things?

-- When pursuing anything worthwhile, how can we persevere through the initial poison phase?
+- While pursuing something worthwhile, how can we persevere through the initial poison phase?

 18.37 That which in the beginning may be just like poison but at the end is just like nectar and which awakens one to self-realization is said to be happiness in the mode of goodness.